|The following website

 firm who made the Arnott pattern stove was Frederick

-Victoria) who exhibited their example of the Arnott
+their example of the Arnott stove (as shown below) at

 At the 1851 Great Exhibition, Arnott was appointed a Juror for the Civil Engineering, Architectural and Building Contrivences Section 7 under the chairmanship of Isambard Kingdom Brunel.

-multiplied nearly three times and by means of the self
+three times and by means of the self regulating valve

 the admission of air to the fire is so regulated that it

-replenishing with fuel once every 12 to 18 hours.
+only needs replenishing with fuel once every 12 to 18

 This stove is shown by a front elevation and a sectional plan view.
 The amount of heating surface is partly represented by the indented line in the plan view.